misingnoglic/misingnoglic.github.io/_posts/2017-11-13-python-for-java-programmers.markdown

 layout: post
 title:  "Python for Java Programmers - Part 1 - The Big Picture"
 subtitle: "Learning Python as a Second Language"
-date:   2017-11-06 23:56:45
+date:   2017-11-13 23:56:45
 categories: [Java, Python, Technical, Educational]
 ---

 Intended audience for this post: Someone who has taken a semester/year of Java, and wants to learn how to code in Python.

-Part 1: Explaining how to install Python, why learn Python, and the big picture differences between the two languages as you get started.
+<b>Part 1:</b> Explaining how to install Python, why learn Python, and the big picture differences between the two languages as you get started.
 I won't go into specific syntax in this part, but will instead just tell you what to look out for when learning Python.

+# Quick Note:

+I've made a mailing list!
+If you'd like to get an email whenever I update the site, [please enter your email here](https://goo.gl/forms/jzaFhUpZ6x17oOJh2).
+I promise they will be non-intrusive (about once a week)!

 # Introduction:

 So, you've learned Java, probably from a class or on your own, and you've decided you want to learn now Python.
-Maybe it's because you learned Python is easier and quicker to write code in, or because you want to get into the fun world of creating websites using something like Flask or Django.
+Maybe it's because you heard Python is easier and quicker to write code in, or because you want to get into the fun world of creating websites using something like [Flask](http://flask.pocoo.org/) or [Django](https://www.djangoproject.com).
 Maybe you don't have a specific reason, but want to just see what all the fuss is about.
 If so, this guide will be perfect for you!
 Most other introduction to Python to guides which assume no prior experience in programming, which are a complete waste for people like you who already know how to all the fun stuff (loops, arrays, booleans, etc).
 It's either that, or they go really quickly through the language without much discussion, leaving people who've never learned a new language behind.
 Instead, I will try to take another approach, by using what you already know to give you a head start into being a Python expert.
 In this guide, I'll go through a list of all the topics you have learned in Java, and explain how you can do similar things in Python, as well as new tips and tricks to keep you learning!

 # Note on learning new languages

-As someone who has TAd many classes, one common misconception I've seen of programming is that it's all about learning languages, and once you learn six or seven different languages, then you're good to go.
+As someone who has been a TA for many intro to programming classes, one common misconception I've seen of programming is that it's all about learning languages, and once you learn six or seven different languages, then you're good to go.
 The way of becoming good at programming isn't taking one semester of Java, then one semester of Python, etc...
 Rather, when you learn one language, it should be fairly easy for you to pick up another one, or at least easy as learning your first one was.
 Additionally, learning another language should serve some purpose (I'll give you some reasons why you should learn Python), but don't think that after this, you need to be chasing a Ruby or Lisp tutorial (unless you decided you really don't like Python or Java, and want to try new things).
 Instead, try to expand your knowledge of HOW to do things, or just make some cool programs!
 Ok, mini rant over.
 Maybe I'll write a post about this later.

 # Reasons why you should learn Python